texfaq/texfaq.github.io/FAQ-mathstext.md

   \intertext{and} A_3&=\mathcal{N}(\lambda;\omega).
 \end{align}
 ```
-places the text ''and'' on a separate line before the last line of the
+places the text "and" on a separate line before the last line of the
 display.
 If the interjected text is short, or the equations
 themselves are light-weight, you may find that `\intertext` leaves
 too much space.
 Slightly more modest is the `\shortintertext`